-Continue down the road and then cross at the next footpath sign for the Pennine Way with the Isaac logo just past Harbut Law Farm.
-Then follow up hill and then bear right for the gradual drop down to the Gilderdale Burn footbridge (the boundary between Cumbria and Northumberland.)
+Turn right at the road then go left at the next footpath sign for the Pennine Way with the Isaac logo just past Harbut Law Farm.
+Head uphill eventually to the right for the drop down to the Gilderdale Burn footbridge (the boundary between Cumbria and Northumberland.)
 Climb up and around from the burn and keep the drystone wall to the right over the well-worn path.
 Follow the Pennine Way signs that take you near the side of the ramparts of the Roman Fort of Epiacum.
 Keeping to the left of the remains (although it’s worth exploring ) drop down and above Castle Nook Farm through a wicket gate into woodland where the path over the A689.
-Follow the Pennine Way footpath sign and Isaac logo by the telephone kiosk no longer in service.
+Cross and follow the Pennine Way footpath sign and Isaac logo sign on the finger post.

 Kirkhaugh footbridge to Clarghyll road/track intersection

 Distance 4.37 km or 2.72 miles

-Keep right along the road until just pass Townfield Farm and climb over the ladder stile and look for the stile in the drystone wall ahead.
+Keep right along the road until just pass Townfield Farm, climb over the ladder stile on the right, and look for the stile in the drystone wall ahead.
 Climb up and drop down and over to another stile on the left and further down in the drystone wall.
-This leads down to the Ayle Burn to a marker post, where hawthorns hide the approach to the footbridge.
+This leads down to the Ayle Burn and a marker post, where hawthorns obscure the approach to the footbridge.

-On the other side continue upstream and then up to another stile towards Clarghyll Hall.
-Pass through a field gate onto the track between the house and the out buildings on the right up to the road.
-Then turn left at the footpath sign and continue down the road to the road junction at the corner.
+After crossing the stream bear left and up across undulating field to another stile and onwards towards Clarghyll Hall.
+Pass through a field gate onto the track between the house on the left and outbuildings on the right on the road.
+Then turn left at the footpath sign and continue down the road to the road junction before the sharp bend.

 Clarghyll to YHA Ninebanks

 Distance 5.90 km or 3.67 miles

-Follow Isaac’s Tea Trail footpath sign past the site of the Clarghyll Colliery to the next sign and up a rough track to cross the A686, (look out for traffic).
-Continue up past Clargillhead to the right.
+Follow Isaac’s Tea Trail footpath sign past once the Clarghyll Colliery site to the next sign and turn right up a rough track to cross the A686 (look out for traffic).
+Continue past Clargillhead on the right.